 Choose an RICS Building Survey if you’re dealing with a large, older or run-down property, a building that is unusual or altered, or if you’re planning major works.
 It costs more than the other RICS reports because it gives detailed information about the structure and fabric of the property.

-• a thorough inspection and detailed report on a wider range of issues
+• a thorough inspection and a detailed report on a wider range of issues

 • a description of visible defects and potential problems caused by hidden flaws

-• an outline of repair options and the likely consequences of inactivity and
+• an outline of the repair options and the likely consequences of ignoring repairs, and

-• advice for your legal advisers and details of serious risks and dangerous conditions.
+• advice for your conveyancers and details of serious risks and dangerous conditions.